emfcamp/Website/templates/about/childcare.md

 We also have a range of workshops for families in a separate workshop tent.

 Not all of the content in the main schedule will be suitable for children or younger teenagers, but they are welcome to attend at your discretion.

+## Milk refrigeration
+If you have formula or breast milk for infants that requires refrigeration (or freezing), we can provide best-effort storage for it: see the [Accessibility](/about/accessibility#coldfrozen-storage) page for details.